-- the passages in bold apply to all UT Bachelor's programmes, which the School of MG has accepted as equally important for its Master's programmes all other passages are supplementary additions and apply to the Master's programmes offered by the school of MG
+- the passages in bold apply to all UT Bachelor's programmes, which the School of MG has accepted as equally important for its Master's programmes

+- all other passages are supplementary additions and apply to the Master's programmes offered by the School of MG

-The right of recommendation pertains to section 7.13, parts a through g, of the Higher Education and Research Act.
-The right of consent refers to the other parts of section 7.13.
+The right of recommendation pertains to Article 7.13, parts a through g, of the WHW.
+The right of consent refers to the other parts of Article 7.13.